The Natural Approach to Mood Disorders

 The answer is because they deplete the very neurotransmitters they are designed to enhance.
 The main cause of depression and in some cases even anxiety is low serotonin activity in the central nervous system or brain.
 SSRI’s work by taking a reduced work force as expressed in the low levels of serotonin in the brain and making them work longer.
 As an example, an individual may need 100 serotonin workers to maintain a normal mood.
 With depression the work force is reduced to say 50 workers.
 When serotonin workers drop to 50, a mood disorder may express.
-At this point a new drug is introduced as a manger to improve the efficiency of the 50 workers.
-Serotonin worrkers acustome to working 40 hrs/week, now are working 80 hrs/week. to produce the volume of 100 workers.
+At this point a new drug is introduced as a manager to improve the efficiency of the 50 workers.
+Serotonin workers accustomed to working 40 hrs/week, now are working 80 hrs/week. to produce the volume of 100 workers.

 You can only imagine what will eventually happen in time.
 The serotonin neurotransmitters are literally going to work themselves to death, thus depleting what little stores are available.
-Eventually the work force is reduced to 10 or less and soon the new drug or manage has nothing to manage.
+Eventually the work force is reduced to 10 or less and soon the new drug or manager has nothing to manage.
 Eventually the SSRI’s have too small of a work force to make a noticeable difference.
 And so begins the ever increasing doses of SSRI’s with all the side effects included.
 Sometimes this works, but it is short lived until the remaining serotonin is depleted.

 A better way exists to improve serotonin levels.
 Give that which will increase the number of workers.
 Every neurotransmitter has an amino acid(protein) precursor.
 For serotonin it is tryptophan and 5-hydroxytryptophan(5-HTP).
-For norepinephrine, epinephrine, and dopamine, it is tyrosine.
-In addition Dopamine also can be raised by Mucuna Pruriens or “Dopa Bean”.
+For norepinephrine, epinephrine, and dopamine it is tyrosine.
+In addition, Dopamine also can be raised by Mucuna Pruriens or “Dopa Bean”.
 The use of specific or targeted amino acid therapy is absolutely the best way to increase neurotransmitter levels in the brain and the periphery, and with the bonus of no side effects.

 A large percent of the population carries a polymorphism in an enzyme called 5,10 methyltetrahydrofolate reductase or MTHFR.
 This polymorphism results in a decline in a number of events that require sufficient folic acid.
-The effect of this enzyme defect results in a decline of the MTHFR enzyme by approximately 60 percent, leaving the folic acid cycle very sluggish.
+The effect of this enzyme defect results in a decline of the MTHFR enzyme by approximately 60 percent, leaving the folic acid or methylation cycle very sluggish.

 Folic acid comes in two common forms outside the body known as folate and folic acid.
 Folic acid status in the US has improved since 1998 when it was added to fortified foods, yet studies show that many people are still deficient in folic acid.
 Folic acid is essential for the synthesis of purines (the building blocks of DNA), the synthesis of methionine (important in methylation and over 100 reactions requiring SAMe), and the metabolism of homocysteine.
 Folic acid is absorbed by the gut and is converted to tetrahydrofolate which is converted to methylene tetrahydrofolate and than to methyltetrahydrofolate by the enzyme MTHFR.
 If the MTHFR polymorphism is present than the pathways reducing homocysteine, producing methionine, glutathione, phospholipids, and neurotransmitters is reduced by up to 60 percent.

-Folic acid deficeincy has been linked in numerous studies with depression.
+Folic acid deficiency has been linked in numerous studies with depression.
 It is estimated that 1/3 of all depressed patients have as the sole cause of their depression a folate deficiency.
 Studies which have added folic acid to the current antidepressant prescription also showed significant improvement in depression.
 In addition, studies have also found folic acid deficiency to cause low serotonin, which is the brains major antidepressant neurotransmitter.

 The good news about the folate pathway, it is maintained simply by high doses of folic acid, which will drive the pathway, just like water spilling over a dam, or by taking the form of folic acid that bypasses the need for MTHFR, called 5 Methyltetrahydrofolate (5-MTHF).
-We recommend a little of both.
 Other co-factors that also help drive the folate cycle are essential and include vitamins B2 (riboflavin), B6 (pyridoxine), and B12 (cobalamin).
 Patients with depression without a MTHFR defect, who are folic acid deficient, will be benefited by taking additional folic acid as contained in a multi-vitamin mineral complex or folate vitamin.
 Those with the MTHFR are recommended to take a specifically formulated blend of folic acid and co-factors required to maximize folic acid pathways.

 For so many patients who have lived years or decades without knowing they had a MTHFR defect, it is imperative to treat it correctly now.
 Those who have any symptom of MTHFR polymorphism should be tested and treated.